If heard on CW please send slowly, very slowly

 Further work has been done to improve this tranceiver, with the refernce clock incresed to 1 GHz and the o/p from the DDS increased to +20dBm

-to drive a high level mixer , that has inprovrd the Rx dynamic range, which on 23 cms is important due to the high level radar QRM from a nearby site.
+to drive a high level mixer , that has improved the Rx dynamic range, which on 23 cms is important due to the high level radar QRM from a nearby site.
+As well as high level qrm from the nearby DVB-T transmitter 5 miles away LOS.

 This transceiver controls all the transverter switching from the from panel.